Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h4 id="hierarchical-group-layout-constraint">"HierarchicalGroupLayoutConstraint" class</h4>

 A visual layout constraint defining [hierarchical relationships](glossary.md#hierarchical-relationships-glossary) is expressed as an instance of the `browser:HierarchicalGroupLayoutConstraint` class.
-A hierarchical class of the node is assigned to the hierarchical group layout constraint via `browser:nodeSelector` predicate.
+A hierarchical class of the node, regardless whether the node is a parent or a child, is assigned to the hierarchical group layout constraint via `browser:nodeSelector` predicate.
 A class of an edge, which will be treated as hierarchical, is assigned using the `browser:hierarchicalEdgeSelector` predicate.

 Each pair of node and edge selectors must be assigned to a separate instance of the `browser:HierarchicalGroupLayoutConstraint` class.
 If you want to add more edge selectors with the same node selector, make each pair of the edge selector and the node selector as a separate instance of the `browser:HierarchicalGroupLayoutConstraint` class.